wilgomoreira/wilgomoreira/README.md

 - I also have knowledge in:
 	 - Frontend: HTML, CSS, Javascript, ReactJS and NextJS
 	 - Backend: REST API, Relational (MySQL, SQLite, PostgreSQL) and non-relational (Firebase, MongoDB databases)
     	 - Code Versioning: Git and GitHub
      	 - Other languages: Java, C++ and Python
+     	 - Kanban methodology.
+I use the methodology to manage my projects

 In addition to HardSkills, I have the following SoftSkills:
  - Self-taught to seek knowledge